 Square Cash: Best for quick domestic transfers

 The initial transfer limit is $250 per week, but you can get that up to $2,500 in most states when you verify some of your personal information.
-If you need to send more than that, however, you’re out of luck.
+However, Square Cash only works domestically.
+If you need to send large amounts of money or are looking to transfer funds overseas, a different app will better serve your needs.

 MoneyGram: Best for international cash transfers

 MoneyGram is the second largest money transfer company in the world.
-It also has one of the largest networks of agents and storefronts with 350,000 locations in more than 200 countries.
-Customers also like the flexible delivery options.
-You can send money by bank transfer and phone as well as cash to a physical storefront.
+It also has one of the largest networks of agents and storefronts, with 350,000 locations in more than 200 countries.
+With MoneyGram, you can send money by bank transfer and phone as well as cash to a physical storefront.

 The only downside is that it is more expensive than many of its competitors.
 However, if you want to send cash from a physical location and need flexible delivery options, MoneyGram is your best choice.